Ed Whitfield

 Wayne Edward Whitfield (born May 25, 1943) is an American politician and attorney who served as the U.S. representative of from January 1995, until his resignation in September 2016.
 He is a member of the Republican Party, and the first to represent the district.
 His district covered much of the western part of the state, including Hopkinsville, Paducah, Henderson and Kentucky's share of Fort Campbell.
-He is similar to Fmr.
-Rep. Carroll Hubbard (D then R-KY) to change party affiliation.

 Early life, education and career

 Whitfield was born in Hopkinsville, Kentucky; his family later moved to Madisonville, Kentucky, where he graduated from Madisonville High School.
 He attended the University of Kentucky for both undergraduate and law school, where he was a member of Delta Tau Delta fraternity.
 He also attended the Wesley Theological Seminary.
 He served in the United States Army Reserve and reached the rank of First Lieutenant.
 He served as legal counsel to executives at Seaboard System Railroad of Washington.
 He served as a Vice President for the later CSX Corporation in two different capacities and was the Legal Counsel to the Chairman of the Interstate Commerce Commission from 1991 to 1993. this was a time when the Commission was deregulating the railroad and trucking industries.
 He was elected to the United States Congress in November 1994 and began his term in January, 1995, as a member of the 104th Congress.
 During his 21 plus years in the congress, Whitfield served on the Energy and Commerce Committee and served as Chairman of the Oversight and Investigation, Energy and Power Subcommittees.